dhye1/SKT_Chatbot_Demo/README.md

 This repository includes the code and demo of our multimodal chatbot system.

 ## Folder Architecture
+### **Backend**
-* **Backend**: Backend folder contains server-side code for the chatbot system, implemented using Flask.
+Backend folder contains server-side code for the chatbot system, implemented using Flask.
 This folder includes files that enable multimodal emotion and depression prediction using audio and text inputs.
 1. flask.py
 - **Model Loading Functions**:
   - `load_emotion_model()`: Initializes and loads weights for the emotion prediction model.